 In 1892, Alexandra was devastated when her eldest son died of pneumonia after being ill with influenza, and she refused to have his possessions removed from his room.
 Albert Victor had been engaged at the time to Mary of Teck and their wedding date had been set for 27 February.
 Mary ended up marrying Albert Victor’s brother, George, the following year, and would eventually become Queen Mary.

-Two years later, Alexandra’s sister, Maria Feodorovna, lost her husband, Alexander III of Russia, to nephritis and the Prince and Princess of Wales travelled to Livadia to be with her.
+Two years later, Alexandra’s sister, Maria Feodorovna, lost her husband, Tsar Alexander III, to nephritis and the Prince and Princess of Wales travelled to Livadia to be with her.
 While Bertie busied himself in the preparations for the funeral, Alexandra spent her time comforting Maria Feodorovna by praying with her and sleeping at her bedside.
 A week after the funeral, on Maria Feodorovna’s birthday, her son, Nicholas, married Alix of Hesse, the daughter of Bertie’s late sister, Alice.

 In 1910, Alexandra was in Greece visiting her brother when she received word Edward was seriously ill and she returned to England the day before his death.
 Alexandra was said to have been devastated and was numb with grief.
 Alexandra’s second son, George, was now king and she moved out of Buckingham Palace, although she found it hard giving up her status as queen.

 In 1916, Tsar Nicholas II and his family were murdered by the Bolsheviks but Alexandra’s sister, the Dowager Empress, was rescued and brought to England.
 The war years took their toll on Alexandra’s health and she suffered frequently from bouts of illness before eventually dying from a heart attack on 20 November 1925.
 Alexandra was buried next to her husband in St. George’s Chapel, Windsor Castle.